himaxwell/himaxwell.github.io/_posts/2023-05-01-concerns-in-ruby-part-2.md

 We could write an entire series of blog posts on any of these concepts, and "single responsibility" is no exception.
 In short though, this principle means exactly what it says: A well-designed class does one thing well.

 This concept applies to methods too.
-A great way to create single-responsibility methods is to separate iteration and action into separate methods:
+A great way to create single-responsibility methods is to divide iteration and action into separate methods:

 ```ruby
 # This method does too much!